stdware/qmsetup/README.md

 **QMSetup** is a set of CMake Modules and Basic Libraries for C/C++ projects.

-**This project is independent from Qt and other 3rdparty libraries.** Due to the fact that it encompasses some tools that need to be compiled, it's not suggested to be included as a subproject.
+**This project is independent from Qt and other 3rdparty libraries.** Due to the fact that it encompasses some tools that need to be compiled, it's strongly not suggested to be included as a subproject.

 ## Features

 ### Helpful Functions
 + Path, Version functions
 + Target configuration functions
 + Qt related functions

-### Filesystem Utilities
+### Generators
 + Generate Windows RC files, manifest files
 + Generate MacOS Bundle info files
 + Generate configuration header files
++ Generate Git information header files

+### Filesystem Utilities
 + Reorganize header files
++ Copy files and directories after build

 ### Install Utilities
 + Deploy project dependencies and fix rpaths

 ### Extended Build Rules
 + Create translations with **Qt Linguist** tools
 + Create source files with **Protobuf** compiler
 + Create documentations with **Doxygen**